spratzt/fashion_poc/README.md

-# fashion_poc
+## fashion_poc

-This is just a demo.
+This is an analysis of fashion data using Plotly and Dash.

+It's just a demo.
 The brand names are well known but the data is completely synthetic.

 This demo is available on Binder, although it takes a long time to load.